angt/installama.sh/README.md

     curl angt.github.io/installama.sh | sh -s -- -hf ggml-org/gpt-oss-20b-GGUF --jinja

+In some scenarios, you may want to skip the CUDA backend.
+You can do this with the following command:

+    curl angt.github.io/installama.sh | SKIP_CUDA=1 sh

+Skipping ROCm is also possible by setting `SKIP_ROCM=1`.

 ---
 ⚠️ This is still a PoC.
 If it doesn't work on your system, please [create an issue](https://github.com/angt/installama.sh/issues/new).